Skip to content

 • Must be able to work and/or attend school (volunteer hours do not count),

-• Must be willing to live in a drug/alcohol-free environment (and take random drug tests), and
+• Must be willing to live in a drug-and alcohol-free environment (and take random drug tests), and

 • Must be willing to participate in a case management plan.

 Each resident is assessed at the time of entry into the program and a detailed case management plan is formulated.
-Last year, residents were referred to 29 different United Way agencies.
 Each adult resident meets at least once weekly with the case manager to review goals and achievements.
 Mandatory life skills classes are provided in employment readiness and retention, parenting, budgeting, relationship skills, health issues and other skills necessary to live independently.